 28.I walk about darkened, without sunlight; I rise up in the Assembly and cry for help.

-29.I am a brother to wolves and a friend to owls.
+29.I am a brother to serpents and a friend to owls.

 30.My skin is black and comes off me, and my bones burn with heat.

-31.Moreover, my lyre is turned to mourning, and my pipe, into the sound of those who weep.
+31.Yea, my lyre is now for mourning, and my pipe, for the voices of those who weep.

 Job 31